chinmay-sawant/CodeMapper/README.md

 It helps you understand how functions and methods are connected across your project, making onboarding and refactoring much easier! 🚀

 ---
 ## Problem Statement ❓

-When working with **40+ repositories**, it becomes a nightmare to manually analyze, trace, and understand all the interdependencies between functions and packages.
-CodeMapper automates this process, saving you countless hours and reducing the risk of missing critical connections. 🔍
+Analyzing over **40+ repositories** for a recent project was extremely time-consuming and challenging, especially given the tight deadlines and complex interdependencies between packages.
+Manual tracing of function calls and dependencies quickly became unmanageable.
+To address this, I built CodeMapper to automate the analysis and visualization process, making it much faster and easier to understand large Go codebases.

 ---